awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Answer the questions in [Plan a build](planning.md)\.

 1. If you are using an IAM user to access CodePipeline instead of an AWS root account or an administrator IAM user, attach the managed policy named `AWSCodePipelineFullAccess` to the user \(or to the IAM group to which the user belongs\)\.
 Using an AWS root account is not recommended\.
 This policy grants the user permission to create the pipeline in CodePipeline\.
-For more information, see [Attaching Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console) in the *IAM User Guide*\.
+For more information, see [Attaching managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console) in the *IAM User Guide*\.
 **Note**
 The IAM entity that attaches the policy to the user \(or to the IAM group to which the user belongs\) must have permission in IAM to attach policies\.
-For more information, see [Delegating Permissions to Administer IAM Users, Groups, and Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_delegate-permissions.html) in the *IAM User Guide*\.
+For more information, see [Delegating permissions to administer IAM users, groups, and credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_delegate-permissions.html) in the *IAM User Guide*\.

 1. Create a CodePipeline service role, if you do not already have one available in your AWS account\.
 CodePipeline uses this service role to interact with other AWS services, including AWS CodeBuild, on your behalf\.
 For example, to use the AWS CLI to create a CodePipeline service role, run the IAM `create-role` command: